patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/level.md

 [add image]

 1. **Level:** The level container, which holds all level items.
-1. **Level item:** An individual section of content to be placed in the level.
+1. **Level item:** An individual section of content to be placed in the level container.

 ## Usage